-Applied overheads are the indirect cost that is directly linked to the production of goods but cannot be charged specifically to any of the cost objects.
-Such overhead cost is charged or applied by the company to its various departments or cost objects at a specific rate. while calculating the cost of goods sold for the period.
+Applied overheads are the indirect cost directly linked to the production of goods but cannot be charged specifically to any of the cost objects.
+The company charges or applies such overhead costs to its various departments or cost objects at a specific rate.
+At the same time, they are calculating the cost of goods sold for the period.

 The formula is as follows –

 Applied Overhead Formula = Estimated Amount of Overhead Costs / Estimated Activity of the Base Unit

 - The estimated overhead costsOverhead CostsOverhead cost are those cost that is not related directly on the production activity and are therefore considered as indirect costs that have to be paid even if there is no production.
 Examples include rent payable, utilities payable, insurance payable, salaries payable to office staff, office supplies, etc. are the costs that cannot be allocated specifically to any product, department, or object to be applied to different jobs.

 - The base unit’s estimated activity is the basis on which the company’s overhead is to be applied.
 Generally, this is the labor or machine hours, but it could be another method that the business thinks best suits its work.

 Let’s take the example of a company named Clothy Incorporation, which deals with manufacturing clothes.
 Suppose the company uses the labor hours as the base of the applied cost allocationCost AllocationCost Allocation is the procedure of recognizing & assigning costs to different cost objects like a product, department, program, customer, etc., as per the cost driver serving as the base for this process. .
 The following are the details of the transactions by the company during the financial year 2019-20:

 Suppose 150 hours of labor are used in one job and calculate the applied overheads for that job.

 Calculation on the particular job given:

 The applied overhead rate per hour is $ 14.29 based on 150 labor hours, which comes to $2,142.86.